martyacryl/the-daily-david/marriage-meeting-modern/README.md

 - **Data not saving**: Verify database connection and RLS policies
 - **Authentication errors**: Check email/password and user status
 - **Build errors**: Verify TypeScript types and imports
+- **Accent color not changing**: Check if both appStore and settingsStore are updating
+- **Colors not syncing across devices**: Verify user_settings table has accentColor field

 ### Debug Steps
 1. Check browser console for errors